Power With Purpose

 The recommendation to issue RFPs for new utility-scale solar and the requested natural gas assets does not impact OPPD’s commitment to no general rate increase through 2021.

-As part of the RFP process, OPPD would evaluate potential locations for both the solar and natural gas facilities.
+As part of the RFP process, OPPD will evaluate potential locations for both the solar and natural gas facilities.
 The availability of existing transmission lines is one of many factors considered when evaluating potential locations, and the need for additional transmission lines will not be known until sites are selected.

 OPPD continually evaluates the technical feasibility and cost-effectiveness of power technologies, including energy storage and batteries.
 Battery storage was included in the modeling process to identify technologies that optimize affordability, reliability/resiliency, and environmental sensitivity; however, battery storage was not recommended because it does not meet multi-day resiliency needs and costly at this time.
 Furthermore, policy regarding battery capacity accreditation is not finalized within SPP.
-That said, OPPD is planning to include design specifications for these solar and natural gas facilities that would easily allow battery integration in the future.
+That said, OPPD is planning to include design specifications for these solar and natural gas facilities that will easily allow battery integration in the future.

 - What is a voltage-support device?
 Why do you need it?